 Historical horse racing (HHR) is spreading, and live horse racing is back in 2021 at Colonial Downs.
 Charitable gaming remains a fixture throughout VA.

-Additionally, the first Virginia casinos will begin opening as soon as next year.
+The first Virginia casinos will begin opening as soon as next year.
 Four cities recently approved major casino-resort projects, and voters in the Virginia capital of Richmond will decide on their own in November.

 Lawmakers want the focus to remain on these legal and regulated options.
 That means a clampdown on illegal wagering at unregulated locations.